 Warren B. Kanders, 52, has served as one of our directors since June 2002 and as Executive Chairman of our Board of Directors since December 2002.
 Mr. Kanders served as a director of Highlands Acquisition Corp. ("Highlands"), a publicly-held blank check company from May 2007 until September 2009.
 Since 1990, Mr. Kanders has served as the President of Kanders & Company, Inc. ("Kanders & Co."), a private investment firm principally owned and controlled by Mr. Kanders, that makes investments in and provides consulting services to public and private entities.
 Prior to the completion of the acquisition of Armor Holdings, Inc. ("Armor Holdings"), formerly a New York Stock Exchange-listed company and a manufacturer and supplier of military vehicles, armored vehicles and safety and survivability products and systems to the aerospace and defense, public safety, homeland security and commercial markets, by BAE Systems plc ("BAE Systems") on July 31, 2007, Mr. Kanders served as the Chairman of the Board of Armor Holdings since January 1996 and as its Chief Executive Officer since April 2003.
 From April 2004 until October 2006, he served as the Executive Chairman, and from October 2006 until September 2009, served as the Non-Executive Chairman of the Board of Stamford Industrial Group, Inc. ("SIG"), which was an independent manufacturer of steel counterweights.
 Since November 2004, Mr. Kanders has served as the Chairman of the Board of Directors of PC Group, Inc. ("PC Group"), formerly known as Langer, Inc., a Nasdaq-listed manufacturer of personal care products.
 From October 1992 to May 1996, Mr. Kanders served as Vice Chairman of the Board of Benson Eyecare Corporation, a formerly publicly-listed manufacturer and distributor of eye care products and services.
+Based upon Mr. Kanders' role as Executive Chairman of the Company, service as a chairman and a director of a wide-range of other public companies, financial background and education, as well as his extensive investment, capital raising, acquisition and operating expertise, the Company believes that Mr. Kanders has the requisite set of skills to serve as a Board member of the Company.

 Burtt R. Ehrlich, 70, has served as one of our directors since June 2002.
 Prior to the completion of the acquisition of Armor Holdings, by BAE Systems plc on July 31, 2007, Mr. Ehrlich served as a director of Armor Holdings since January 1996.
 Mr. Ehrlich has also served as a member of the Board of Directors of PC Group since February 2001.
 Mr. Ehrlich is also a member of the Board of Trustees of The Arbitrage Fund, a registered investment company.
 Mr. Ehrlich served as Chairman and Chief Operating Officer of Ehrlich Bober Financial Corp. (the predecessor of Benson Eyecare Corporation) from December 1986 until October 1992, and as a director of Benson Eyecare Corporation from October 1992 until November 1995.
+Based upon Mr. Ehrlich's prior experience as a chairman and chief operating officer, financial background, extensive experience serving on the boards of directors and committees of other public companies, the Company believes that Mr. Ehrlich has the requisite set of skills to serve as a Board or Board committee member of the Company.